vectordotdev/vector/website/content/en/docs/about/what-is-observability-pipelines.md

 tags: ["concepts"]
 ---

-Observability Pipelines is a commercial observability data pipeline for collecting, processing, and routing observability data from any source to any destination in the infrastructure that you own or manage.
+Datadog's Observability Pipelines is a commercial observability data pipeline for collecting, processing, and routing observability data from any source to any destination in the infrastructure that you own or manage.

 Use Observability Pipelines to: